JuliaMath/Roots.jl/README.md

   method is the default, and the most robust, but may take many more function calls to converge.
 The higher order methods promise higher order (faster) convergence, though don't always yield results with fewer function calls than `Order1` or `Order2`.
+The methods `Roots.Order1B` and `Roots.Order2B` are superlinear and quadratically converging methods independent of the multiplicity of the zero.

-* There are two historic methods that require a derivative or two:
+* There are historic methods that require a derivative or two:
-  `Roots.Newton` and `Roots.Halley`.
-(Neither is exported.)
+  `Roots.Newton` and `Roots.Halley`.  `Roots.Schroder` provides a
+  quadratic method, like Newton's method, which is independent of the multiplicity of the zero.

 Each method's documentation has additional detail.

 Some examples:

 ```julia